-In simple terms, Soil Erosion is the process that erodes, breaks or gradually diminishes things down.
-In Earth Science, the process of erosion usually takes place on the surface of soil, rock, or dissolved material from one location on the Earth’s crust and with the help of the wind or water flow, it gets to settle down at another location.
+Soil Erosion is the process that erodes, breaks or gradually diminishes things down.
+The process of erosion usually takes place on the surface of soil, rock, or dissolved material from one location on the Earth’s crust and with the help of the wind or water flow, it gets to settle down at another location.

 What is Soil Erosion?

-It is one form of soil degradation.
-Soil erosion occurs in almost all types of lands.
+Soil Erosion is one form of soil degradation.
+It occurs in almost all types of lands.
 Flowing water, rainwater, and the wind are the prime agents which cause a significant amount of soil loss each year.
 Too much of soil erosion causes serious loss of topsoil and also reduces crop production potential, lower surface water quality, and damaged drainage networks.

 Types of Soil Erosion

-- Rain Drop or Splash Erosion – The erosion due to the impact of falling raindrops on soil surface leading to the destruction of the crumb structure is known as the rain drop or splash erosion.
+The erosion due to the impact of falling raindrops on soil surface leading to the destruction of the crumb structure is known as the raindrop or splash erosion.

-- Sheet Erosion – It is the uniform removal of soil in thin layers from the land surface caused by the wind.
-Land areas with loose, shallow topsoil overlies compact soil are most prone to sheet erosion
+It is the uniform removal of soil in thin layers from the land surface caused by the wind.
+Land areas with loose, shallow topsoil overlie compact soil are most prone to sheet erosion

-- Stream Bank Erosion – Bank erosion is nothing but washing up away from banks of a stream or a river.
-It is different from the erosion of bed of a watercourse, that is referred as scouring.
+Bank erosion is nothing but washing up away from banks of a stream or a river.
+It is different from the erosion of the bed of a watercourse, that is referred to as scouring.
 This type of erosion is also termed as Stream Bank Erosion.

 Causes of Soil Erosion

-- Human Activities – Agricultural practices, deforestation, roads and urbanization and global warming are few major causes of soil erosion.
+Agricultural practices, deforestation, roads and urbanization and global warming are a few major causes of soil erosion.